Packing Topological Minors Half-Integrally

 \subsection{Applications of Theorem \ref{half EP}}

 One consequence of Theorem \ref{half EP} or Corollary \ref{half EP non-rooted} is that one can modify a graph that does not half-integrally pack $k$ subdivisions of $H$ (or $H$-minors) into a graph containing no subdivision of $H$ (or $H$-minor) by deleting a bounded number of vertices, for any fixed graph $H$ and integer $k$.
-Hence some algorithmic meta-theorems or structure theorems on classes of graphs excluding a fixed graph $H$ as a topological minor or minor can be easily extended to classes of graphs that do not half-integrally pack $k$ subdivisions of $H$ (or $H$-minors).
+Hence theorems on classes of graphs excluding a fixed graph $H$ as a topological minor or minor sensitive to the property of $H$ can be easily extended to classes of graphs that do not half-integrally pack $k$ subdivisions of $H$ or $H$-minors without losing its tight connection to $H$.
 Note that the graphs with no subdivisions of $H$ (or $H$-minors) are exactly the graphs that do not half-integrally pack one subdivision of $H$ (or $H$-minor).
-In addition, those structure theorems for $H$-topological minor free (or $H$-minor free) graphs in the literature are known to be powerful.
-For example, they are the cornerstones of the proof of Robertson and Seymour's Graph Minor Theorem \cite{rs XX}, which is one of the deepest theorems in graph theory, and the proof of Robertson's conjecture on well-quasi-ordering graphs by the topological minor relation \cite{l_thesis, lt_wqo}.

-We provide few examples in this subsection to show how the aforementioned simple modification leads to new results, and we expect much more similar applications of Theorem \ref{half EP} can be derived in a similar way.

-Note that any graph that does not half-integrally pack $k$ subdivisions of $H$ or $H$-minors does not contain a subdivision of $kH$ or $kH$-minor, respectively, where $kH$ is a disjoint union of $k$ copies of $H$.
+Note that any graph that does not half-integrally pack $k$ subdivisions of $H$ or $H$-minors does not contain a subdivision of $kH$ or a $kH$-minor, respectively, where $kH$ is a disjoint union of $k$ copies of $H$.
 Hence results known to be true for any $H'$-subdivision-free or $H'$-minor-free graphs for any fixed graph $H'$ already imply results on graphs that do not half-integrally pack $k$ $H$-subdivisions or $H$-minors by simply taking $H'=kH$.
-However, in some situations it is not allowed to take $H'=kH$, since those results hold only for graphs $H'$ with certain properties.
-More details about this will be elaborated in the next subsection.
+However, taking $H'=kH$ does not give effective conclusions in many situations since the conclusions of those theorems depend on parameters of $H'=kH$ which are significantly different from the corresponding parameters of $H$.

+We provide some examples in this subsection to show how the aforementioned simple modification leads to new results without losing the its tight connection to $H$, and we expect much more similar applications of Theorem \ref{half EP} can be derived in a similar way.